jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

   ```

 ## Configure SRv6-TE steering for L3VPN
-**Rome's** L3VPN IPv4 and IPv6 prefixes are associated with two classes of traffic.
-The "40" destinations (40.0.0.0/24 and fc00:0:40::/64) are Bulk Transport destinations (content replication or data backups) and thus are latency and loss tolerant.
-The "50" destinations (50.0.0.0/24 and fc00:0:50::/64) are for real time traffic (live video, etc.) and thus require the lowest latency path available.
+**Rome's** L3VPN IPv4 and IPv6 prefixes are associated with two classes of traffic:

+* The "40" destinations (40.0.0.0/24 and fc00:0:40::/64) are Bulk Transport destinations (content replication or data backups) and thus are latency and loss tolerant.

+* The "50" destinations (50.0.0.0/24 and fc00:0:50::/64) are for real time traffic (live video, etc.) and thus require the lowest latency path available.

 We will use the below diagram for reference: